Skip to main content

 HIPAA Application in Employer Wellness Programs

 The line between a HIPAA-covered service and a non-covered one often becomes most apparent in the context of corporate wellness programs.
 The applicability of HIPAA hinges entirely on the structure of the program.
-If an employer offers its employees access to a third-party as a general perk, completely separate from its group health plan, HIPAA typically does not apply.
+If an employer offers its employees access to a third-party wellness app as a general perk, completely separate from its group health plan, HIPAA typically does not apply.
 The wellness vendor is interacting directly with the employee as a consumer.

 The situation changes completely when the wellness program is offered as part of the employer’s group health plan.
-If participation in the program can affect premiums, or if the plan uses the data to manage health outcomes, the vendor collecting that data is almost certainly acting as a of the health plan.
+If participation in the program can affect premiums, or if the plan uses the data to manage health outcomes, the vendor collecting that data is almost certainly acting as a business associate of the health plan.

 When a wellness program is integrated with your employer’s health plan, the data you share with the vendor receives the same high level of protection as your official medical records.